intellectvedant/CompassionCritters/README.md

 # Compassion Critters

-Compassion Critters is a PERN (PostgreSQL, Express.js, React, Node.js) stack-based E-commerce platform dedicated to pet rescue and care.
+Compassion Critters is a PERN (PostgreSQL, Express.js, React, Node.js) stack-based platform dedicated to pet rescue and care.
 This comprehensive web application enables users to engage in various activities:

 - **Adoption:** Browse and adopt rescued animals, providing them with a loving home.